 Managing Sleep Apnea So You Can Catch Your Zzz’s

-“Most everyone snores at one point,” said Noel Tiangco, MD, specialist in sleep medicine and pulmonology at Avera Medical Group Pulmonary & Sleep Medicine.
-“But loud, relentless snoring may be an indication that something worse is going on.”
+“Most everyone snores at one point,” said Noel Tiangco, MD, a critical care pulmonologist and sleep medicine specialist with Avera Medical Group Pulmonary & Sleep Medicine.
+“But loud, relentless snoring can indicate a condition that adds up."

-Obstructive sleep apnea can cause sleepiness during the day and fatigue.
+Obstructive sleep apnea can cause sleepiness during the day.
 It can also result in headaches and difficulty concentrating.
-Some individuals may not feel there's anything wrong with their sleep because they've gotten used to their sleep apnea over the years.
-Importantly, obstructive sleep apnea may also be associated with high blood pressure, stroke, heart problems and other medical conditions.
+But obstructive sleep apnea can contribute to serious health problems like high blood pressure, stroke, depression and others.

 Typically, when we talk about sleep apnea, we associate the disorder with overweight, middle-aged individuals.
 Tiangco says that’s not always the case.

 “Sleep apnea can affect anyone.
 While it’s more common in people who are overweight, folks in a healthy weight range can have sleep apnea, too,” said Tiangco.
 “In fact, we see people who have lost several pounds in order to alleviate their sleep apnea, only to continue struggling with it!”

 Unfortunately, it’s not just adults as sleep apnea has been found in children as well.
 The side effects are much the same — exhaustion, poor performance in school, etc. And kids should not have to experience childhood in a sleepy autopilot!